Transportation

 Airport Improvement Program & On-Call Contract

-IDS was retained by John Wayne Airport (JWA) when the agency initiated the $543 million Airport Improvement Program (AIP) that included the airport’s new Terminal C. The expansion was considered one of the largest public infrastructure projects in Orange County.
-Eight (8) project awards were presented to IDS for engineering design and innovation excellence, including the Project of the Year Award from the American Society of Civil Engineers – Southern California Chapter.
+IDS Group was initially retained by John Wayne Airport (JWA) during the agency’s $543 million Airport Improvement Program (AIP), which included the development of the new Terminal C—one of the largest public infrastructure projects in Orange County.
+Over the course of the program, IDS earned eight project awards recognizing engineering design and innovation excellence, including the prestigious Project of the Year Award from the American Society of Civil Engineers (ASCE) Southern California Chapter.

 SERVICES PROVIDED: